sarev/photonarium/README.md

 The Filter screen lets you narrow down which images appear in the Gallery.
 Combine multiple criteria:

-**Text Search** — Enter a description of what you're looking for.
+**Text Search**: Enter a description of what you're looking for.
 This uses AI semantic search, so "people at a beach" will find beach photos even if you never described them that way.
 When a text search is active, a similarity slider appears in the Gallery toolbar letting you adjust how strict the matching is.

-**People** — Click the add button to select one or more people from those you've tagged.
+**People**: Click the add button to select one or more people from those you've tagged.
 The gallery will show images containing all the selected people.

-**Date Range** — Set a start date, end date, or both to filter by when photos were taken.
+**Date Range**: Set a start date, end date, or both to filter by when photos were taken.

-**Rating Filter** — Enter emoji to find images you've rated.
+**Rating Filter**: Enter emoji to find images you've rated.
 If you enter multiple emoji, images matching any of them will be shown.

 Click **Apply Filter** to return to the Gallery with your filter active.
 The filter button highlights when a filter is active; click it again to clear.